 The masala spiced scotch eggs £5.50 look like sea urchins and are one of the highlights.
-The outer coating which are made of crispy noodles are wrapped around herby sausage meat and a runny centred quail’s egg is at the core.
+The outer coating which is made of crispy noodles that wrap around herby sausage meat and a runny centred quail’s egg is at the core.
 The “dahl’ relish it comes with is armed with a subtle breath of spice but with bucket loads of umami.
 We scooped and dredged the lot into the dahl and inhaled.

 The rabbit, veal and cep lasagne £29 that comes in a skillet is made for two, but I could have easily done the lot to myself.
 Everything about it was hearty, full of heft and the sticky meaty jus had all the savoury depths you want from such a compelling autumnal belly warmer.
 If that’s not enough for you, there’s a fresh from the oven crunchy wedge of a sour dough baguette drenched in garlic-herb-butter.

 The Bloody Mary fat chips £4.50 are a celebration of the spud, and a definition of how a death-row chip should be.
 The bloody mary salt pelted exterior has a crunch that stayed with me for the whole afternoon and the centres have a fluffiness that all chef’s should try and replicate – they are a humble spud elevated to a luxury item with the addictiveness of crack.
 Proverbially speaking of course.